-We clearly miss a grandfathering or phase-in provision for existing transactions.
-Existing transactions structured with excess spread will become uneconomic and even lose their complete RWA relief in worst case (especially EIF structures include excess spread and a retained first loss tranche that have the risk of falling below 1250% RW with future excess spread inclusion in SEC IRBA formula and thus not be capital deducted anymore but with high RWAs to be considered).
+There is an evident lack of a grandfathering or phase-in provision for existing transactions.
+Existing transactions structured with excess spread will become uneconomic and even lose their complete RWA relief in the worst case (especially EIF structures include excess spread and a retained first loss tranche that have the risk of falling below 1250% RW with future excess spread inclusion in SEC IRBA formula and thus not be capital deducted anymore but with high RWAs to be considered).

 This could trigger a high number of regulatory calls.
 The consequence will be a big negative effect from loss of capital relief for many European banks in a difficult environment at effectiveness of the proposed paper if the future excess spread calculation is not reconsidered.

-On top this would again be especially burdensome for smaller banks as due to typically smaller transaction sizes and often longer WALs of securitized portfolios sunk costs due to regulatory calls would be higher from a relative perspective.
+This would again be especially burdensome for smaller banks as due to typically smaller transaction sizes and often longer WALs of securitized portfolios sunk costs due to regulatory calls would be higher from a relative perspective.